-In general, the risk of exposure comes from inhaling hazardous particles or dust.
-Particles can be spread into the air from welding, cutting wood or metal, paint, fluids, and more.
+In general, the risk of exposure comes from inhaling hazardous particlexs or dust.
+Before 1982, many manufacturing plants made materials, parts, and products with asbestos.
+These products were considered necessary in the construction of shipyards along longshore, as the risk of fire and corrosive material was great.
+Today, these particles can be spread into the air from welding, cutting wood or metal, paint, fluids, insulation, and more.
 Once ingested, the toxic particles (often too small for the eye to see) can become lodged in the tissues and linings of the mouth, throat, airways, stomach, and other organs.

 Over time, hazardous exposure to these materials can lead to cell damage and mutations.
 Some mutated cells can become cancerous – even up to 45 years later.
 Many of the people who have been diagnosed with a chronic disease as a result of working in shipyards were exposed to carcinogens between 1930 and 1990.

 Lung and stomach cancers, mesotheliomas, and chronic respiratory diseases are risks that have been associated with shipyards.
 Early symptoms of occupational lung diseases include:

 - Unexplained weight loss